dalejn/cleanBib/README.md

 ### Template

-> Recent work in neuroscience and other fields has identified a bias in citation practices such that papers from women and other minorities are under-cited relative to the number of such papers in the field [1, 2, 3, 4, 5, 6].
+> Recent work in several fields of science has identified a bias in citation practices such that papers from women and other minorities are under-cited relative to the number of such papers in the field [1, 2, 3, 4, 5].
 Here we sought to proactively consider choosing references that reflect the diversity of the field in thought, form of contribution, gender, and other factors.
-We used automatic classification of gender based on the first names of the first and last authors [1, 7], with possible combinations including man/man, man/woman, woman/man, and woman/woman.
-Excluding self-citations to the first and last authors of our current paper, the references contain `A`% man/man, `B`% man/woman, `C`% woman/man, `D`% woman/woman, and `E`% unknown categorization.
+We obtained predicted gender of the first and last author of each reference by using databases that store the probability of a name being carried by a woman [5, 6].
+By this measure (and excluding self-citations to the first and last authors of our current paper), our references contain `A`% woman(first)/woman(last), `B`% man/woman, `C`% woman/man, `D`% man/man, and `E`% unknown categorization.
+This method is limited in that a) names, pronouns, and social media profiles used to construct the databases may not, in every case, be indicative of gender identity and b) it cannot account for intersex, non-binary, or transgender people.
 We look forward to future work that could help us to better understand how to support equitable practices in science.

 ### Benchmark